michelta00/wizard/README.md

 ## 3 Run the Game

-After compiling the code, navigate into the **cmake-build-debug** directory (if not yet there).
+After compiling the code, navigate into the **cmake-build-debug** directory inside the **wizard** directory.
 To start a server, run `./Wizard-server`.
 In new consoles, you can now start as many clients as you wish by running `./Wizard-client`.

 ---

 ## 4 Play the Game

-Enjoy the game!
+To play the game, at least 3 players have to connect to the server.
+The maximum number of players per game is 6.
+Once at least 3 players are connected to the server, the game can start.

+## 5 Special Features